Bayes Model Selection with Path Sampling: Factor Models and Other Examples: Appendix

-It appears that the behavior of the likelihood, e.g. its maximum plays an important role in model selection, specifically in the kind of conflict we see between PS and the Laplace approximations (BICM, BICIM) when the bigger model is true (and the prior is a t with a relatively small d.f.).
+It appears that the behavior of the likelihood, for example, its maximum, plays an important role in model selection, specifically in the kind of conflict we see between PS and the Laplace approximations (BICM, BICIM) when the bigger model is true (and the prior is a $t$ with a relatively small d.f.).
 The behavior seems to be different from the asymptotic behavior of maximum likelihood under the following standard assumptions.
 Assume dimension of the parameter space is fixed and usual regularity conditions hold.
-Moreover, when the big model is true but the small model is assumed (so that it is a misspecified model) Kullback-Liebler projection of the true parameter space to the parameter space of the small model exists (\cite{r6}).
+Moreover, when the big model is true but the small model is assumed (so that it is a misspecified model), the Kullback--Liebler projection of the true parameter space to the parameter space of the small model exists (Bunke and Milhaud, \citeyear{r6}).\looseness=1

-\textbf{Fact} Assume the big model is true, and the small model is false.
-Then, as may be verified easily by Taylor expansion, \begin{enumerate}
+\begin{fact*} Assume the big model is true, and the small model is false.
+Then, as may be verified easily by the Taylor expansion, \begin{longlist}[(1)]